-Kirsten is a frequent speaker and writer on issues affecting health and welfare plans.
-Groups she has spoken to include the International Society of Certified Employee Benefits Specialists DFW and Houston Chapters, Worldwide Employee Benefits Network – Dallas Chapter, Employment Law Updates sponsored by the Fort Worth, Dallas and San Antonio Chambers of Commerce, and the Dallas Bar Association Employee Benefits / Executive Compensation Section.
-She has authored articles appearing the New York University Review of Employee Benefits and Executive Compensation, The Practical Tax Lawyer, Dallas Business Journal, and Fort Worth Business Press.
+Kirsten’s extensive experience has made her a frequent speaker and writer on issues affecting employee benefit plans.
+Her speaking engagements include the International Society of Certified Employee Benefits Specialists DFW and Houston Chapters, Worldwide Employee Benefits Network Dallas Chapter, Employment Law Updates sponsored by the Fort Worth, Dallas and San Antonio Chambers of Commerce, and Dallas Bar Association.
+Her articles have appeared in the New York University Review of Employee Benefits and Executive Compensation, The Practical Lawyer, The Practical Tax Lawyer, Employee Benefit Plan Review, Dallas Business Journal, and Fort Worth Business Press.
 Every other month, she presents a legislative update at the DFW ISCEBS Chapter meeting.

 Professional and Community Activities

 - Dallas Bar Association; Employee Benefits and Executive Compensation Committee Member, 2012-2014

 - Advise clients on federal, state and local laws affecting health and welfare plans, wellness programs, retirement plans, and executive compensation arrangements, including ERISA, Internal Revenue Code, Affordable Care Act, COBRA, HIPAA, and MHPAEA.

 - Assist employers with investigation, identification, and correction of operational and documentation failures, including through the DOL and IRS correction programs, and resolution of HIPAA breaches and COBRA compliance failures.

 - Guide clients through DOL and HHS government investigations and audits, including investigation, identification, and correction of failures, production of documentation and responses to investigators’ requests, and advocating for successful resolution.